akirachix/Warsan-Informational/README.md

-#Rajo-Informational Website
+# Welcome To Rajo-Informational Website

-This project has been created using React, and it showcases information about the company and what Rajo product does.
+This project has been created using React, and it showcases information about the company and description of what Rajo product does.
+It also showcases the team that has build the product as well as the different ways of contacting the team.

-#Getting Started
+# Getting Started

 Follow these steps to install and interact with Rajo informational website:

-#Clone into the repository
+# Clone into the repository
 git clone https://github.com/akirachix/Warsan-Informational.git

-#Navigate into the project repository
+# Navigate into the project repository
 cd Warsan-Informational

+# Enter the VS-Code to Run the project
+code .

-#Install dependencies
+# Install dependencies
 npm install

-#Start development server
+# Start development server
 npm start
 this will lauch the website i your default browser.